AlexKhotian/HZ_TeamDeit/ReadMe.md

     V - version

 Solution is cloud-native.
-It contain kubernetes config files.
+It contains kubernetes config files.
 You can easely deploy it in your cloud.

 $: kubectl apply -f "/path/to/config.yml"